Roberta Rogow

-Roberta Rogow (born March 7, 1942; /'roʊ.goʊ/ ROH-goh) is an American writer of speculative fiction and fan fiction, and a filk singer-songwriter.
-SHe graduated with a BA from Queens CUNY in 1962 and Columbia University with an MLS in 1971.
+Roberta Rogow (born March 7, 1942; /'roʊ.goʊ/ ROH-goh) is an American writer of speculative fiction and fan fiction and a filk singer-songwriter.
+She graduated with a BA from Queens CUNY in 1962 and Columbia University with an MLS in 1971.

 Career

 Rogow is a children's librarian by profession.
 She started her writing career as the editor of Grip, a media-based fanzine, 1978–1996.

 She has written several mystery novels based on a(n imaginary) collaboration between Arthur Conan Doyle and Lewis Carroll.
 She has also penned a number of short stories, including contributions to the shared world science fiction series Merovingen Nights.

-Critical Acclaim
+Critical acclaim

-In a review of The Problem of the Surly Student, Publisher's Weekly stated that "In clear, sometimes lyrical prose, the author paints an engaging and palpable picture of Victorian Oxford with its complex society of dons, undergraduates, scouts and townspeople.
+In a review of The Problem of the Surly Student, Publishers Weekly stated that "In clear, sometimes lyrical prose, the author paints an engaging and palpable picture of Victorian Oxford with its complex society of dons, undergraduates, scouts and townspeople.
 Rogow is particularly good at dramatizing the status of women as university students."
 About the same book, Kirkus Review stated "Rogow provides an interesting look at the manners and mores of the academic world of the Victorians."

 S. Malkah Cohen in reviewing Murders in Manatas states: "Ms Rogow has carefully thought thru the many twists and turns that politics, language, religion and more would have taken if the Moors had taken hold of more of southern Europe and became a major world power."

-Tim Lieder notes that Roberta writes likeable characters with enjoyable plot contrivances.
+Tim Lieder notes that Rogow writes likeable characters with enjoyable plot contrivances.